stfc/cloud-docs/source/howto/DockerHubMirror.rst

 New Instances
 =============

 By default all new STFC Cloud instances will use the mirror by default.
-To confirm the mirror is being used see
+To confirm the mirror is being used see :ref:`check_docker_hub_mirror`

 Existing Instances
 ==================